Athénée de Luxembourg: Kolléisch in Concert

-Kolléisch in Concert is a series of concerts that have been organised at the school since 1981.
-Each year, the concerts take place before the Easter Holidays.
-The music is primarily performed by the students of the F Section (music).
-There is normally a musical, an orchestra and a dance that takes place in the Kolléisch in Concert.
-The Kolléisch in Concert is often shortened to the name 'KIC' and normally take place at the Conservatoire of Luxembourg.
-Students from year 7 to year 13 are welcome to join.
+Kolléisch in Concert is a series of concerts that have been organised at the school since 1981 and normally take place at the Conservatoire of Luxembourg.
+Each year, the concerts take place before the Easter holidays.
+The music is primarily performed by the students of the musical section.
+There is normally a musical, an orchestra and a dance.

 annALes de l'Athénée de Luxembourg

 annALes de l'Athénée de Luxembourg is an annual publication chronicling that year's events at the school as well as containing essays relating to the schools or its alumni.
 The series has been published since 2008 and contains articles written in French, German, English and Luxembourgish.

 Éischt Hëllef Team Kolléisch (EHTK)

 Éischt Hëllef Team Kolléisch (EHTK) (First Aid Team of the Athénée) is a first aid group run by students of the school.
 The EHTK was founded in 1998, and in collaboration with the Luxembourgish Red Cross, first aid courses are offered to students.
 The EHTK works on health and safety aspects within the school community.
-In 2015, Prince Guillaume handed the Luxembourgish Youth Award (Prix du Mérite Jeunesse) to the EHTK.
+In 2015, Grand Duke Guillaume handed the Luxembourgish Youth Award (Prix du Mérite Jeunesse) to the EHTK.
 Other schools in Luxembourg have emulated the EHTK project.
 The EHTK keeps an infirmary at the Athénée where if students have a minor sickness or injury, they may visit.